Karampruthi/Intelligent-Systems-Robotics-CE801-/README.md

 1) PID Controller that enacts a right edge following behaviour

-2)  fuzzy logic controller that can enact
+2)  Fuzzy logic controller that can enact

      i.
 Right edge following behaviour